Real Estate Industry Transformation Map (ITM)

 The government, together with stakeholders from across the entire real estate value chain, collectively developed the Real Estate ITM.
 More than 50 engagement sessions with stakeholders, including property agencies, conveyancing lawyers, valuation firms, facility managers, property developers, and property technology firms, were conducted over a year since the start of 2017.

-The Real Estate ITM focuses on the property transaction services and facilities management* sub-sectors.
-Both sectors have been identified as having immense potential for transformation.
+The Real Estate ITM focuses on the areas of property transaction services and facilities management*.
+Both areas have been identified as having immense potential for transformation.

 Vision for property transaction services